Resident Testimonials

 Why were you interested in UBC to complete your Psychiatry residency training?

-At my CaRMS interview UBC really impressed me as being both very competent and also lots of fun.
+At my CaRMS interview, UBC really impressed me as being both very competent and also lots of fun.
 The training appeared comprehensive — with multiple sites, and numerous research, fellowship and subspecialty training opportunities — and the environment seemed warm and welcoming.

 In your opinion, what are the strongest aspects of the UBC Psychiatry residency training program?